marcinggalinski/MdReactionist/README.md

 Both `EmoteReactions` and `Corrections` are arrays of objects, as you can have multiple rules for each action.
 They will work independently from each other, i.e. each one will be run on every message received by bot, regardless of whether any of the previous ones ended up in any action on the server.

-`EmoteReactions` is a set of rules that trigger bot to react with a specified emoji or emote (emoji is a standard Unicode emoticon thingy, while emote is a custom one added to the server), based on user or role mentioned in message, or string contained in message.
-As for now, each rule can only cause one emote and one emoji reaction - although it can trigger both reacting with emoji and emote.
+`EmoteReactions` is a set of rules that trigger bot to react with a specified emojis or emotes (emoji is a standard Unicode emoticon thingy, while emote is a custom one added to the server), based on user or role mentioned in message, or string contained in message.
+Each rule can cause any number of emote and emoji reaction.

 Emojis can be copied from Discord (or anywhere else, as long as it's supported by Discord) and pasted into the config file.
 You can get emote id by sending `\:emote_name:` in Discord (i.e. the same as you would normally do to send an emote, but prefixed with a backslash '\\').
 In the same manner you can get user id and role id - just mention it as you normally would, but prefix with a backslash '\\', e.g. `\@john.wick`.